amwebexpert/guess_the_text/README.md

     git tag <my-super-tag>
     git push origin --tags

+# Build & Run Linux build

+To create a build for linux, run following command:

+    flutter build linux

+Flutter will build the application for linux, an executable will be found at following path:

+    /build/linux/x64/release/bundle

+From there, just run the `guess_the_text` executable to run the build!

 ## Start Flutter app on Simulator or a specific device

     open -a Simulator